Yankees-Tigers doubleheader postponed; now set for June 4 - Philly

 The Yankees and Tigers were rained out Saturday in what had been New York's only scheduled visit to Detroit this year.
 The Yankees won 8-6 behind two Aaron Hicks homers in Friday's game.

-Yankees pitcher Luis Severino (2-1, 3.50) will now start on Monday at home against the Florida Marlins, while Detroit's Francisco Liriano (1-1, 2.13) will pitch Tuesday against Baltimore.
+Yankees pitcher Luis Severino (2-1, 3.50) will now start on Monday at home against the Miami Marlins, while Detroit's Francisco Liriano (1-1, 2.13) will pitch Tuesday against Baltimore.

 More AP baseball: https://apnews.com/tag/MLBbaseball